 The regulations also provide mechanisms for adjusting rates when regulated tiers are affected by channel additions or deletions.
 Additional programming costs resulting from channel additions can be accorded the same external treatment as other program costs increases, and cable operators presently are permitted to recover a mark-up on their programming expenses.
-Under one option, operators were allowed a flat (\$.20) fee increase per channel added to an existing CPST, with an aggregate cap of such increases (\$1.20) plus a license fee reserve (\$.30) through 1996.
-In 1997, an additional flat (\$.20) fee increase is available, and the license fees for additional channels and for increases in existing channels are no longer be subject to the aggregate cap.
+Under one option, operators were allowed a flat (\$.20) fee increase per channel addet to an existing CPST, with an aggregate cap of such increases (\$1.20) plus a license fee reserve (\$.30) through 1996.
+In 1997, an additional flat (\$.20) fee increases in existing channels are no longer be subject to the aggregate cap.
 This optional approach for adding services is scheduled to expire on December 31, 1997.